webbouwer/imagazine/README.md

 ### Features:

  * ready for pagebuilder plugins
 * adjustments through customizer
 * upperbar with a navigation menu (option to stick to top)
 * topbar with a navigation menu & logo combined + 2 sidebars (option to stick to top)
-	* header image and/or featured image header incl.
-2 sidebars
+* header with image and/or featured image, positioned around or besides max.
+2 sidebars, optional page title display
-	* content with before and after widgets + 2 sidebars
+* content with top and bottom widget area's + 2 sidebars with sidebar sidemenu
+* posts date time-ago format option
 * footer with a widgetcolumns-row, above or below + a navigation menu + 2 sidebars

++ Page metabox: page specific element display options for small and large screens on page-edit screen
++ Menu image: Add image/icon image for each menu item
 + Widget for Post list  incl.
 	* category select or current post tag/cat related filter
 	* thumbnail
 	* date/author setting
 	* excerpt length setting

-	+ Theme Commit Updates from Github
++ Admin Dashboard Theme Commit Updates from Github

+(More functions allready available, will be updated soon)

 ### Customizer options
 * global:

   * Identity